 Miss Avery pulled out the blood-streaked knife from Davidson’s insides.
 Davidson moaned and looked down at the blood blooming under his uniform.
 Everything was spinning and it was hard to catch his breath.

-Davidson pulled the handle on his door, using the weight of his shoulder to push the door open.
-He tumbled out of the car onto the gravel, the sharp points of the rocks digging into his back as he rolled over, looking up at the stars, blurred from tears in his eyes.
+Davidson pulled the handle on his door, using the weight of his shoulder to force the door open.
+He tumbled out of the car onto the gravel, the sharp points of the rocks digging into his back as he rolled over.
+He was staring up at the night sky, the constellations blurry through tears.

-He heard the doors from the Cadillac open and close, footsteps on the gravel got closer and louder, then they came into view, looking down on Davidson behind dark sunglasses.
+He heard the doors from the Cadillac open and shut; footsteps on the gravel approached, then they came into view, looking down on Davidson behind dark sunglasses.

 Agent Mayweather and Agent Cross.

-He was starting to fade in and out.
-Everything sounded like he was underwater.
+The Deputy was starting to fade in and out of consciousness.
+Everything sounded garbled, like he was underwater.
 From inside the car, he could hear Maggie say to the boys, “Don’t be afraid…it will all be over in just a minute.”